Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Method

 \subsection{Model Parameters and Simulations}

 The models used in this paper use parameters similar to the properties of WASP-107, the first system in which helium has been detected \citep{Spake2018}.
 We adopt $M_\ast = 0.68$~M$_{\odot}= 1.36\times10^{33}$~g, $R_\ast=0.67$~R$_{\odot}=4.67\times10^{10}$~cm, and $M_{\rm p} = 0.096$~M$_\mathrm{Jupiter}=1.82\times10^{29}$~g, $R_{\rm p}=0.94$~R$_\mathrm{Jupiter}=6.71\times10^{9}$~cm \citep{Piaulet2021, Anderson2017}.
 We specify the planetary boundary condition with $\lambda_{\rm p}=5$ in each case.
 The degree of planetary rotation is set to be locked with the orbital frequency, $\Omega_{\rm p} = \Omega_{\rm orb}$.
 The planet density is chosen so that the time-averaged planetary mass-loss rate is similar across cases A, B, and C. This implies that $\rho_{\rm p}$ is higher in case C than in B or A. We vary the stellar boundary condition in order to change the stellar mass-loss rate.
 In each case, we adopt $\lambda_\ast=15$.
 These variations result in a stellar mass-loss rate that increases approximately an order of magnitude between models.
-The rate of model B is most similar to the solar wind mass-loss rate of $\sim 10^{-14}$~M$_\odot$~yr$^{-1} = 6\times 10^{11}$~g~s$^{-1}$.
+The rate of model C is most similar to the solar wind mass-loss rate of $2\times 10^{12}$~g~s$^{-1}$.
 Our models A--C utilize 5 nested levels of static mesh refinement around the planet.
 For convergence studies, we additionally run variations of model A with $N_{\rm SMR}$=3, 4 and 6 (A3, A4, A6, respectively).
+Each of our models is run for $3\times10^6$s, or slightly more than 6 orbits of the planet about the star.
+We find that our key quantities of interest reach a quasi-steady state after about one orbit or $\sim 5\times10^5$~s.

 Table \ref{simtable} summarizes our simulations and the emergent model parameters.
-These include the time average stellar and planetary mass loss rates ($\langle \dot M_\ast \rangle$ and $\langle \dot M_{\rm p} \rangle$) measured after $10^6$~s, when the models have reached a quasi-steady state.
+These include the time average stellar and planetary mass loss rates ($\langle \dot M_\ast \rangle$ and $\langle \dot M_{\rm p} \rangle$) measured from $10^6$~s until the end of the simulation.
 We also list the parameters to Gaussian fits to model light curves, which are described in more detail in Section \ref{sec:results}.